 In Greece, religion still holds an important role in everyday life.
 Even for those who might not be practicing orthodox Christianity, its references are strongly interconnected with pop culture and design.
 This awarded notepad’s typography is the one used in orthodox churches and scripts.
-It reads: “Yper Ygeias” which means for health.
-During Sunday mass, people can give the names of their ill loved ones in order to be read out “for their health”.
-What they do in “Hartovasilion” (the paper kingdom) is to promote Greek design by combining high-standard aesthetics with top-quality local production.
+It reads: “Yper Anapafseos” which means for eternal rest.
+During Sunday mass, people can give the names of their loved ones who rest in peace in order to be read out “Yper Anapafseos”.
+What they do in “Hartovasilion” (the paper kingdom) is to promote greek design by combining high-standard aesthetics with top-quality local production.

 Mr. TILT has a watermelon as a hat and gets his inspiration from the great Greek blue and the mythical figures of this place.
 Here is a lovely tote inspired by the great Minotaur who was believed to live in Crete during the Minoan times.